Epistimio/orion/docs/src/user/web_api.rst

 .. http:get:: /trials/:experiment

-   Return an unordered list of the trials for the experiment '`experiment`'.
+   Return an unordered list of the trials for the experiment ``experiment``.

    **Example response**